Find Grad Schools

 1 Yearly Graduations

 Carnegie Mellon University is the 8th most popular school in the nation for students seeking a master's degree in engineering mechanics.
-The average in-state tuition for full-time undergraduates is $57,560 per year, while in-state graduate students, on average, pay $46,441 per year.
-For the 2020-2021 academic year, 1 master's degrees were handed out to engineering mechanics majors at Carnegie Mellon.
+Each year, around 13,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $59,864 per year, while in-state graduate students, on average, pay $47,629 per year.
+During the most recent year for which we have data, 1 people received their master's degree in engineering mechanics from Carnegie Mellon.

 Below are some popular majors that are similar to engineering mechanics that offer master’s degrees.